Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Applications to statistical mechanics

+We also emphasize that the approximation \eqref{LimsOverChi} neglects the perturbation of states due to interaction.
+We may speculate that even when interactions are taken into account, the system still undergoes stochastic evolution described by equation \eqref{StochEvol}, but in terms of microstates with renormalized energies and interaction matrix elements.
+This conjecture is motivated by the fact that Gibbs' theory remains valid for systems with strong interactions.
+Since we have shown that equation \eqref{StochEvol} leads to the microcanonical ensemble, it is plausible that for general systems the equidistribution of microstate probabilities results from the evolution equation being a symmetric CTMC.
+However, we are not in a position to prove this rigorously, and therefore we proceed under the assumption of weak interaction, for which approximation \eqref{LimsOverChi} remains valid.

-Now we want to derive the Boltzmann collision integral.
-Let us consider a typical case: transmissions between energy levels by fermions with emission or absorption of bosons.
-For example, it could be electrons and phonons.
+Now we want to derive the Boltzmann collision integral for two particular cases.
+Let us consider the first case: the transitions between energy levels by electrons with the emission or absorption of phonons.
+More generally, it could be any fermions and bosons.
 The interaction has the form $V_{ij} \hat{c}^\dagger_i \hat{c}_j \hat{a}$, where $\hat{c}, \hat{a}$ are annihilation operators for fermions and bosons, respectively, and indices $i, j$ denote fermionic single-particle states.

 Let us first consider just two fermionic states and the transitions between them.
 We denote states of a noncoherent system by angular brackets on both sides; in this notation, we consider transitions $\langle0, 1, n-1\rangle \leftrightarrow \langle1, 0, n \rangle$.
 Numbers in the brackets are the occupation numbers of fermionic states 1 and 2, respectively, and the third one is the number of bosons.
-We use formula \eqref{TransitionRates} with $\alpha = \langle0, 1, n-1\rangle$, $\beta = \langle1, 0 ,n \rangle$, and $q = 2\pi|V_{1, 2}|^2 \nu/\hbar$:
+We use formula \eqref{TransitionRates} with $k = \langle0, 1, n-1\rangle$, $l = \langle1, 0 ,n \rangle$, and $q = 2\pi|V_{1, 2}|^2 \nu/\hbar$:

 We want to find how the mean occupation number (which is a one-particle distribution function) of the first state $f_1$ varies in time.
 We write down the expression $f_1$ through probabilities

 Vertically aligned are states between which the transitions occur.